 Adam graduated from Georgetown University (2016) with a degree in Spanish & Portuguese Studies and Education, Inquiry, & Justice.
 While at Georgetown, Adam taught English and coordinated language tutoring and wraparound support services for recently arrived English language learners and their families.
 In the process, he discovered a passion for education and language access, which he brought to the interior of Southeastern Brazil as a volunteer English instructor in the summer after his freshman year.
 He returned to Brazil the following summer to conduct ethnographic research on best practices in early childhood community health education while coordinating the program through which he’d taught.
 Returning once more to his host community in Brazil as an independent-status study abroad student, Adam spent his junior year teaching English in a rural public middle school, conducting ethnographic research on educational purpose and promise as Georgetown’s David Andretta Fellow, and leading the re-founding of Learning Enterprises Brazil.
 Adam looks forward to marrying his passion for education and language planning with a deep interest in Latin America as an advocate and researcher with and for learners in the States and abroad.

 Hailing from Palmerton, Pennsylvania, Karl Pielmeier graduated from the School of Foreign Service at Georgetown University (2016), majoring in culture and politics with a concentration on the spatiality of technology and globalization.
 For a semester of his junior year, Karl lived in Argentina, where he and his cohorts created and mapped social development indexes at the University of Buenos Aires.
-He looks forward to returning to the Southern Cone once again – this time, in Paysandú, Uruguay – to work alongside the students and faculty at Liceo Francisco.
+In 2016–17 he will be a fellow with Yspaniola.
 In his free time, Karl enjoys swimming, reading, and making pysanky eggs.

 Roald Quintero graduated from Harvard University (2016), majoring in economics with a minor in statistics.
 He was born in Colombia, and moved to Los Angeles as a teen.
 He took off two years between high school and college to help start up a business in Colombia, the basis for his interest in economics and economic development.
 During 2016–17 he will serve as a social investment programs associate with Global Partnerships in Managua.